VOhmAster/ESP32-PWM-analyzer/README.md

 | `BTN_MENU3`      | 47  | Graphical view           |

 ### Important Notes
-- An RC circuit is used for delayed start, and a 10kΩ pull-down resistor is placed on the PWM input pins to ensure proper signal reading.
+- A 10kΩ pull-down resistor is placed on the PWM input pins to improve signal stability and ensure reliable readings during startup.

 ## Installation
 1. Clone the repository to your local machine: